JorgeSuarezV/email-challenge-spring/README.md

 ### Mail

-Endpoints for getting post information
+Endpoints for getting mail information

 - `GET api/mail` returns a list of mails by the user who called the endpoint
 - `GET api/mail/:mail_id` returns a mail by id